White Sox vs. Brewers Player Props Betting Odds

 - He's slashed .271/.325/.563 so far this year.

-- Robert has hit safely in seven games in a row.
-During his last 10 outings he is hitting .314 with three doubles, a triple, two home runs, two walks and six RBI.
+- Robert hopes to build on a seven-game hitting streak in this matchup.
+In his last 10 outings he is batting .314 with three doubles, a triple, two home runs, two walks and six RBI.

 Robert Recent Games